Influenza Virus Vaccine, H5N1, Inactivated

 Although H5N1 influenza virus is not easily transmitted from person to person, you can become infected if you have prolonged close contact with another person who has become infected with avian flu.

-The H5N1 influenza virus vaccine is used to help prevent disease in people who are at risk of coming into contact with infected birds or other sources of the virus.
+The Influenza Virus Vaccine, H5N1, Inactivated is used to help prevent disease in people who are at risk of coming into contact with infected birds or other sources of the virus.

 This vaccine works by exposing you to a small dose of the virus, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body.

-Like any vaccine, the H5N1 influenza virus vaccine may not provide protection from disease in every person.
+Like any vaccine, the Influenza Virus Vaccine, H5N1, Inactivated may not provide protection from disease in every person.

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.